RealFlow/Swift-CheatSheet/README.md

   * Overview
     * When defining a protocol, sometimes, it is useful to declare one or more associated types as part of the protocol's definition.
-    * **typealiase** gives a placeholder name to a type that is used as part of the protocol
+    * **typealias** gives a placeholder name to a type that is used as part of the protocol
     * Actual type to use for the associated type is not specified until the protocol is adopted
     ```swift
     // Container protocol declares ItemType associated type